This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Hand Sewing a Seam on Pants

-Repairing a seam on pants by hand is a practical skill that can save you time and money.
+Hand sewing a seam on pants is a practical skill that lets you fix tears and extend the life of your clothing.

 Using a Running Stitch for Quick Repairs